 Certificate of completion

-This hands-on workshop is designed to give cybersecurity professionals, malware researchers, and detection engineers a rare opportunity to explore how modern Endpoint Detection and Response (EDR) solutions truly work — and how to both research and build them from the ground up.
+This LIVE hands-on workshop is designed to give cybersecurity professionals, malware researchers, and detection engineers a rare opportunity to explore how modern Endpoint Detection and Response (EDR) solutions truly work — and how to both research and build them from the ground up.

 Over the course of 40+ hours, participants will gain practical skills and a deep understanding of EDR internals, common detection methodologies, and real-world evasion techniques.
 The workshop is structured to offer flexibility in content flow, allowing us to adapt the delivery based on participants’ learning pace and priorities.